 Hot Tips on How to Use Google for Genealogy Searches

-If a genealogy record is on the internet then chances are that Google has indexed the information.
-There are two notable exceptions to this principle (and neither exception really applies to genealogy):
+1. If a genealogy record is on the internet then chances are that Google has indexed the information.
+There are two notable exceptions to this principle:

-• The information is new (less than 3 days old).
-Although Google may appear to be instantaneous (through such high profile services as Google News), it usually does not do real-time information very well.
+• The record has just been put on the internet.
+Although Google may appear to be instantaneous (through such high-profile services as Google News), it usually does not do real-time indexing of historic records.
+Give it a week.

-For genealogy, the fundamental principle in Google searching for an ancestor is to use methods and approaches that maximize your chances of finding the information you want while simultaneously minimizing extraneous results that are of no value.
+2. The general approach is to use methods that maximize your chances of finding the information you want while simultaneously minimizing extraneous results that are of no value.

 • The Google search that you requested is not effective at extracting the correct result.
 This article will help you avoid this outcome.